Adlink-ROS/roscube-doc/roscube-x/gmsl_camera/index.rst

 .. _gmsl_camera:

-GMSL Camera
+GMSL 2 Camera
-###########
+#############

-Supported model: **ROScube RQX-58G ONLY**
+Supported model: **ROScube RQX-58G series only**

-**RQX-58G** is one of the **ROScubeX series model**, which extends **GMSL2** standard protocol cameras.
+**RQX-58G** is one of the **ROScubeX series model**, which extends **GMSL 2** standard protocol cameras.

-**GMSL** is SerDes protocol which provides high bandwidth and low latency video streaming for high resolution cameras.
+**GMSL 2** is SerDes protocol which provides high bandwidth and low latency video streaming for high resolution cameras.

-Unlike IP camera or other USB UVC standard cameras, GMSL camera provide RAW frame which has not been compressed by certain encoding algothrim, e.g. H.264 or H.265.
+Unlike IP camera or other USB UVC standard cameras, GMSL 2 camera provide RAW frame which has not been compressed by certain encoding algothrim, e.g. H.264 or H.265.

 .. warning::

-    GMSL camera does not support hot-plugging.
+    GMSL 2 camera does not support hot-plugging.
-    Please connect the camera before bootup, or ROScube-X can not detect the camera.
+    Please connect the camera before bootup, or ROScube-X can not detect it.

-**Supported GMSL camera**
+**Supported GMSL 2 camera**

-The following table is the supported GMSL camera list of RQX-58G.
+The following table is the supported GMSL 2 camera list of RQX-58G.

 +-------------------------+--------------+-------+-----------------+------------------------------------------------------------------------------------------------------------------+
 | Camera Model            | Vendor       | ISP   | Video Framework | website link                                                                                                     |